Introducing Chronos-1: The First Debugging-Native Language Model

 Validating fixes through execution, not just syntax

-Chronos-1 was trained explicitly on this workflow.
+While Claude Opus 4 achieves 72.5% on code generation benchmarks and GPT-4.1 reaches 54.6%, they fail spectacularly at real debugging with less than 15% success rates.
+Chronos-1 was trained explicitly on debugging workflows.
 Its architecture, retrieval mechanisms, and memory systems are all optimized around the realities of modern debugging, not just token prediction.

 Chronos Architecture: Debugging by Design